awsdocs/amazon-rds-user-guide/doc_source/CHAP_BestPractices.md

 ## Best practices for working with PostgreSQL<a name="CHAP_BestPractices.PostgreSQL"></a>

-Two important areas where you can improve performance with PostgreSQL on Amazon RDS are when loading data into a DB instance and when using the PostgreSQL autovacuum feature\.
+Of two important areas where you can improve performance with RDS for PostgreSQL, one is when loading data into a DB instance\.
+Another is when using the PostgreSQL autovacuum feature\.
 The following sections cover some of the practices we recommend for these areas\.

 For information on how Amazon RDS implements other common PostgreSQL DBA tasks, see [Common DBA tasks for Amazon RDS for PostgreSQL](Appendix.PostgreSQL.CommonDBATasks.md)\.

 ### Loading data into a PostgreSQL DB instance<a name="CHAP_BestPractices.PostgreSQL.LoadingData"></a>

-When loading data into an Amazon RDS PostgreSQL DB instance, you should modify your DB instance settings and your DB parameter group values to allow for the most efficient importing of data into your DB instance\.
+When loading data into an Amazon RDS for PostgreSQL DB instance, modify your DB instance settings and your DB parameter group values\.
+Set these to allow for the most efficient importing of data into your DB instance\.

 Modify your DB instance settings to the following:
 + Disable DB instance backups \(set backup\_retention to 0\)
 + Disable Multi\-AZ

 Modify your DB parameter group to include the following settings\.
-You should test the parameter settings to find the most efficient settings for your DB instance:
+Also, test the parameter settings to find the most efficient settings for your DB instance\.
 + Increase the value of the `maintenance_work_mem` parameter\.
 For more information about PostgreSQL resource consumption parameters, see the [PostgreSQL documentation](http://www.postgresql.org/docs/current/runtime-config-resource.html)\.
-+ Increase the value of the `max_wal_size` and `checkpoint_timeout` parameters to reduce the number of writes to the wal log\.
++ Increase the value of the `max_wal_size` and `checkpoint_timeout` parameters to reduce the number of writes to the write\-ahead log \(WAL\) log\.
 + Disable the `synchronous_commit` parameter\.
 + Disable the PostgreSQL autovacuum parameter\.
-+ Make sure none of the tables you are importing are unlogged\.
++ Make sure that none of the tables you're importing are unlogged\.
 Data stored in unlogged tables can be lost during a failover\.
 For more information, see [CREATE TABLE UNLOGGED](https://www.postgresql.org/docs/current/sql-createtable.html)\.

 Use the `pg_dump -Fc` \(compressed\) or `pg_restore -j` \(parallel\) commands with these settings\.